-Sensible Money Named One of Best Phoenix Financial Advisors
+Sensible Money Ranked One of Best Phoenix Financial Advisors

-This reward is special, as we were not aware we were being evaluated, and we were not required to pay ThreeBestRated or AdvisoryHQ a fee or buy an ad in their publication.
-(Many “top advisor lists” solicit expensive ads from the firms they select.)
+This reward is special as we were not required to pay a fee or buy an ad in a publication.
+(Many “top financial advisor lists” solicit expensive ads from the firms they select.)

-As AdvisoryHQ explained to us, their policy is as follows, “All of our review and ranking articles are always 100% independently researched and written.
+AdvisoryHQ explains their policy as follows, “All of our review and ranking articles are always 100% independently researched and written.
 Firms do not pay for their ranking or our award emblem.
 In fact, most firms do not even know that they are being reviewed and ranked by AdvisoryHQ until after our reviews have been published to the public.”

-Did you know of the 350,000 plus financial advisors in our country, about 94% work in a business model that allows them to accept commissions from the sale of investment or insurance products?
-We fall in the 6% that does not.
-We do not participate in commissions of any kind.
+Did you know of the 350,000 plus financial advisors in our country, about 90% work in a business model that allows them to accept commissions from the sale of investment or insurance products?
+Sensible Money is in the 10% that does not.
+We cannot be compensated by selling you a product.